 - Take pain relievers such as ibuprofen, if needed.

 For poisoning emergencies, do the following:

 - Assess the situation before going into action.
-Look out for leaked containers of poison because it may cause harm to you as you respond to the victim.
+Look out for leaking containers of poison because they may cause harm to you as you respond to the victim.

 - Wear your own personal protective equipment.